Tex Hoy: 2024

 On 12 April, Hoy departed Hull F.C. with immediate effect.
 It came the day before Tony Smith was sacked as head coach.
 Hull F.C. had started the season with only one win from seven games.

 On 20 April, it was confirmed that Hoy had joined the Castleford Tigers until the end of the 2024 season.
-He made his club debut on 26 April against London and was voted Fans Man of the Match.
-He scored his first try for Castleford on 4 May against Leigh.
+He made his club debut on 26 April against London and was voted Fans Man of the Match, and he scored his first try for Castleford on 4 May against Leigh.
+In June, Hoy agreed a contract to remain with the Tigers for a further two years.

 2025

 Hoy began the year playing at and scored a try against Bradford in his first competitive match of the 2025 season.
 He also scored his first two goals for the Tigers, although missed a last-second conversion to level the scores, deputising for injured goalkicker Rowan Milnes.

 Hoy reverted back to from round 5, and scored a try against Hull F.C. in round 6 directly from a line break inside his own half.
 In round 11 against Salford in May, Hoy scored a hat-trick of tries and had a hand in three more of Castleford's scores.
-Hoy played a total of 18 matches for Castleford in the 2025 Super League season as the club finished 11th on the table.
+He played a total of eighteen matches in the 2025 season, finishing as Castleford's top pointscorer as the club finished 11th on the table.

-In November, the League Express reported that Hoy had left Castleford with immediate effect.
+In November, Castleford confirmed that Hoy had left the club to pursue playing opportunities elsewhere.
+He subsequently returned to Australia.

+2026

+In February, it was revealed that Hoy had signed a train-and-trial deal with Manly ahead of the 2026 NRL season.

+In September, Hoy was one of the twelve players released by Manly.
+He made no first grade appearances for the club instead featuring for Manly's NSW Cup side which came last.